How To MAXIMIZE AMAZON SALES From Mobile Traffic - Optimize Your Listings To Blow Up - Amazonia PPC

 Why should Amazon sellers optimize for mobile traffic?

-Does mobile optimization improve Amazon PPC?
+Does mobile listing optimization improve PPC?

 How do I get the Amazonia PPC offer?